Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Summary and discussion

 \subsection{Alternative explanations of\\ non-Gaussian vertical profiles}

 Out-of-equipartition viscous stirring is not the only explanation for vertical density profiles having thick non-Gaussian tails.
-Having a dynamically ``hot'' population implanted by planetary migration on top of a ``cold'' population, as in the Kuiper belt, remains viable \citep{matra19}.
+Having a dynamically ``hot'' population implanted by planet migration on top of a ``cold'' population remains viable --- assuming both populations have inclination distributions that can be explained by (presumably equipartition) stirring \citep{matra19}.
+The Classical belt at heliocentric semimajor axes of 40--50 au is thought to represent a superposition of hot and cold objects, with hot objects implanted by a migrating Neptune (\citealt{gomes03}, \citealt{gomes05}, \citealt{nesvorny15b}).
+But as we noted above, the inclinations of the Cold Classicals, small as they are, lack explanation.

 Degeneracies between vertical and radial structures are a perennial worry.
 Many of the \citetalias{zawadzki26} disks are radially extended, and line-of-sight projection of radial structures can mimic vertically extended structures.
 We found that even a vertically Gaussian disk with a constant vertical-to-horizontal aspect ratio (constant aspect ratios are the default assumption in ARKS fitting routines) can exhibit vertical density distributions with broad non-Gaussian tails, if such disks span more than a factor of a few in radius and are viewed edge-on (see also \citealt{olofsson22}).
 The \citetalias{zawadzki26} fitting procedure explicitly accounts for such 3D projection effects, and still finds evidence for non-Gaussian vertical profiles.
 Nevertheless vertical Gaussians with radially varying aspect ratios (e.g.~\citealt{sefilian25}) could be lurking in the data.

 Still another possibility is a particle size distribution where different sized particles have different scale heights to yield a non-Gaussian emissivity (\citealt{terrill23}, their Figure 14).
 More flexible methods available for mapping disk substructures are \texttt{frank} \citep{jennings20, terrill23}, and \texttt{rave} (\citealt{han22}, \citealt{han25}), which fit for radial structures non-parametrically.
 Current implementations of these algorithms assume vertical Gaussians, a restriction that could be relaxed for future work.
 Measuring how disk images vary with wavelength from the sub-mm through the radio, uncomplicated by the effects of radiation pressure (cf.~\citealt{han26new}, \citealt{rebollido24}), can also help to sort between hypotheses (\citealt{vizgan22}).